 With HR Directors’ presence at the board table becoming more prominent, and their strategic input more critical, is their involvement and oversight of functions in an organisation growing?
 As part of continued conversations with senior HR Directors in the market, a small but growing number now have responsibility for other functions such as marketing and technology alongside HR.
-In the first of our ‘developing your career beyond HR’ series, Amelia Black, Consultant in Berwick Partners’ HR Practice, talks to Stuart Branch, Group People and IT Director at Weetabix.
+In the first of our ‘developing your career beyond HR’ series, we talk to Stuart Branch, Group People and IT Director at Weetabix.
 The conversation explores Stuart’s journey of heading up HR and IT, and ultimately whether he thinks that this could be an emerging theme, or something more circumstantial.

 Stuart, could you let us have an introduction to your background and when you took on responsibility for IT?